Rich-T-kid/TODO-projects/README.md

 *  persistence (RDB snapshot + AOF), simple replication (REPLCONF/PSYNC), optional LRU eviction;
 *  enchmark with redis-benchmark, containerize, and add C

-## 88 Build your own grep (CodeCrafters);
-* just follow it, seems pretty concise and straightforward compared to other projects on here